 - Making them prove your debt.
 Creditors may be pursuing payments you are not required to make.
 They may have made a mistake, added their own fees, or continued to contact you after you filed bankruptcy.
 No matter the reason, you can request that they prove your debt through valid documentation, and they must comply with this request.

 - Cease-and-desist letter.
 If you feel your creditor is unlawfully harassing you, you can send them a cease-and-desist letter.
 Although this will not cancel your debt, the creditor is required to stop contacting you once they receive this notice.
 Do not take this method lightly, however, because it may provoke the creditor into filing a lawsuit.

 - Automatic stay.
 Generally, filing Chapter 7 or Chapter 13 bankruptcy triggers an automatic stay.
 Your creditors will need to freeze all collection actions during your bankruptcy.

 Each method has its own complex implications, benefits, and consequences.
 In my years of experience, I have witnessed how the subtle differences between each client’s financial situation requires a unique strategy devised from scratch.
 I will help you decide which path is right for you and answer every question you have along the way.

 Don’t Wait to End Unlawful Harassment—Call Now

 You may not owe the debt your creditor is claiming, or they may be illegally harassing you.
 No matter the situation, acting now is vital for your future financial security.
 If you wait, a creditor may take legal action against you.
 With more than a decade of experience and steadfast commitment to treating every client with honesty, respect, and integrity, I am more than prepared to help you advocate for your rights.

 The sooner you enlist qualified legal support, the sooner you can begin your path toward a brighter future.
-Call my law firm at (704) 842-9776 or send a message online so I can get started on your case as soon as possible.
+Call the Law Office of Kimberly A. Sheek at (704) 842-9776 or send a message online so I can get started on your case as soon as possible.